Skip to main content

 Aims

 Population displacement is an increasingly salient feature of contemporary societies.
 This module is a social science exploration of how forced displacement is produced, regulated, and experienced.
 It focuses on displacement to interrogate issues of citizenship, belonging, and exclusion.
 It deals with the interaction between the policing of physical borders and the production of societal boundaries and inequalities.
-The first half of the lecture series focuses on refugee camps and international humanitarianism in the Global South, especially in Africa and the Middle East.
-The second half of the lecture series focuses on transit migration and asylum seekers in Europe with particular attention to public and policy debates about asylum, security, welfare, and belonging.
+Lectures will focus on refugee camps and international humanitarianism in the Global South and in the European context.

 The key aims of this module are: